knetikmedia/knetikcloud-javascript-client/docs/ObjectsApi.md

 var templateId = "templateId_example"; // String | The id of the template this object is part of

-var entitlementId = 56; // Number | The id of the entitlement
+var objectId = 56; // Number | The id of the object

 var opts = {
   'cascade': false, // Boolean | Whether to cascade group changes, such as in the limited gettable behavior.
 A 400 error will return otherwise if the group is already in use with different values.
-  'objectItem': new KnetikCloud.EntitlementItem() // EntitlementItem | The object item object };
+  'objectItem': new KnetikCloud.ObjectResource() // ObjectResource | The object item object };
-apiInstance.updateObjectItem(templateId, entitlementId, opts).then(function() {
+apiInstance.updateObjectItem(templateId, objectId, opts).then(function() {
   console.log('API called successfully.');
 }, function(error) {
   console.error(error);